kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/a_little_something_before_you_read.md

 contributors' joint effort.
-According to the theme's owner, "<font face="Lora">[t]his theme has undergone several major iterations, and now it’s fairly stable and full of all the features that [he] need[s].</font>" Although the theme is primarily intended for hosting documentation pages (e.g. one for an open-source Python library), still I found it excellent when adapted or customized for the purpose of personal tech blog, if redundant functionality modules are removed.
+According to the theme's owner, "<font face="Lora">[t]his theme has undergone several major iterations, and now it’s fairly stable and full of all the features that [he] need[s].</font>" Although the theme is primarily intended for hosting documentation pages (e.g. one for an open-source Python library), still I found it excellent when adapted or customized for the purpose of a personal tech blog, if redundant functionality modules are removed.

 ## Hierarchy Of This Site
 ### Where To Find Public Pages
 I will place links to categories of pages in the display-mode menu on this website's homepage.
-The public pages that appear under their corresponding categories are fairly stable, while still being subject to minor updates, such as adding most recent SOTA algorithms.
+The public pages that appear under their corresponding categories are fairly stable, while still being subject to minor updates, such as adding the most recent SOTA algorithms.
 Each update will be accompanied by a short note in front of its content.

 ### Where To Find Author Information
 I will create a dedicated page to providing my updated personal information under <font face="Lora">About</font> in the